ohtuprojekti-eficode/Amandus/documentation/general.md

 ## Setting up a Github application

-The application has a feature to fetch user details and an authorization token from Github.
-This requires settings up a Github application and configuring it correctly.
-The procedure is as follows:
+The application has a feature to fetch user details and an authorization tokens from Github, GitLab and BitBucket.
+This requires settings up corresponding applications and configuring them correctly.
+The procedures are as follows:

 1. Navigate to your personal or organization settings and find the `developer settings` to register a new application.